lozo6/hha-data-cleaning/README.md

 # hha-data-cleaning

-## please follow comments in cleandata.py for more information on instructions
+## please follow comments in cleandata.py or cleandata.ipynb for more information on instructions

 1. Loads the data into python